 The values corresponding to traffic have been defined since 2000, while the quantities referring to MARPOL waste begin in 2010.
-This responds to the fact that not all ports began to register the quantities of waste at the same time, so in order to obtain comparable values, the list was started in the year in which most of the ports had already registered such quantity.
+This responds to the fact that not all ports began to register the quantities of waste at the same time, so in order Source: Authors.